mankyKitty/edhog/level04/README.md

 However if we expanded our model to track whether we had added a mug, then we could prevent the `takeMug` command from being a valid command.
 Unless our criteria over a mug being placed was satisified.

+The type of drink we have selected is another example of this.
+If we wanted to check that the buttons to add milk or sugar were working correctly, then we need to make sure we have the correct type of drink selected.